 Internet Information Service (IIS) is a web server from Microsoft used to host anything on the web.
-It will host your websites, application on the web.
-It provides support for HTTP, HTTPS (which contains security certificate and is secure than HTTP), FTP (File Transfer Protocol used to transfer files) and SMTP (Simple Mail Transfer Protocol used in transferring of email).
+It will host your websites and applications on the web.
+It provides support for HTTP, HTTPS (which contains a security certificate and is more secure than HTTP), FTP (File Transfer Protocol used to transfer files), and SMTP (Simple Mail Transfer Protocol used in transferring email).
 It is included in Windows by default in optional features.

-How to check installed version of IIS in Windows?
+How to Check Installed IIS Version in Windows?

-You can check IIS version using several different ways.
-Choose the method you are comfortable with.
+You can check the IIS version using several different ways.
+Choose the method you are comfortable with from below.

 Using Control Panel